pfmonville/enigmaX/README.md

 enigmaX file3 -s
 ```

-will prompt for a password then crypt the file without using the scambler, resulting in using the unique key only.
+will prompt for a password then crypt the file without using the scrambler, resulting in using the unique key only.